d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 Each stage consists of `depth` ResNeXt blocks, where `num_channels` specifies the block width.
-Note that the first block halves input resolution.
+Note that the first block halves the height and width of input images.

 ```{.python .input  n=8}
 %%tab mxnet